Rodrigues parrot: Description

 The Rodrigues parrot was described as being the largest parrot species on the island, with a big head and a long tail.
 Its plumage was described as being of uniform green colouration.
 Its skull was flat and depressed compared to those of most other parrots, but similar to the genus Ara.
 The skull was 50 mm long without the beak, 38 mm wide, and 24 mm deep.
 The coracoid (part of the shoulder) was 35 mm long, the humerus (upper-arm bone) 53 mm, the ulna (lower-arm bone) 57 mm, the femur (thigh-bone) 49 mm, the tibia (lower-leg bone) 63 mm, and the metatarsus (foot bone) 22 mm.
 Its exact body length is unknown, but it may have been around 50 cm, comparable to the size of a large cockatoo.
 Its tibia was 32% smaller than that of a female broad-billed parrot, yet the pectoral bones were of similar size, and proportionally its head was the largest of any Mascarene species of parrot.

 The Rodrigues parrot was similar in skeletal structure to the parrot genera Tanygnathus and Psittacula.
-The pectoral and pelvic bones were similar in size to those of the New Zealand kaka (Nestor meridionalis), and it may have looked like the great-billed parrot (Tanygnathus megalorynchos) in life, but with a larger head and tail.
+The pectoral and pelvic bones were similar in size to those of the New Zealand kaka, and it may have looked like the great-billed parrot in life, but with a larger head and tail.
 It differed from other Mascarene parrots in several skeletal features, including having nostrils that faced upwards instead of forwards.
 No features of the skull suggest it had a crest like the broad-billed parrot, and there is not enough fossil evidence to determine whether it had pronounced sexual dimorphism.
 There are intermediate specimens between the longest and shortest examples of the known skeletal elements, which indicates there were no distinct size groups.

 Behaviour and ecology

 Tafforet's 1726 description is the only detailed account of the Rodrigues parrot in life:

 Tafforet also mentioned that the parrots ate the seeds of the shrub Fernelia buxifolia ("bois de buis"), which is endangered today, but was common all over Rodrigues and nearby islets during his visit.
-Due to a large population of introduced rats on Rodrigues, the parrots, the Rodrigues starling (Necropsar rodericanus), and the Rodrigues pigeon (Nesoenas rodericanus), frequented and nested on offshore islets, where the rats were absent.
+Leguat mentioned that the parrots of the island ate the nuts of the tree Cassine orientalis ("bois d'olive").
+Due to a large population of introduced rats on Rodrigues, the parrots, the Rodrigues starling, and the Rodrigues pigeon, frequented and nested on offshore islets, where the rats were absent.